Douglas Legate Howard

-Douglas Legate Howard (February 11, 1885 – December 14, 1936) was a football player and coach and officer in the United States Navy.
+Douglas Legate Howard (February 11, 1885 – December 14, 1936) was an American college football player and coach and United States Navy officer.
 He served as the commander of three destroyers during World War I and later as the division commander of destroyers with command of the fleet flagship, the USS Seattle.

 He also served as a player, captain, and head coach of the Navy Midshipmen football team.
 In four years as Navy's head football coach, Howard's teams compiled 25–7–4 record.
 He also served as the Naval Academy's athletic director from 1919 to 1921.

 After retiring from the Navy, Howard served from 1934 to 1936 as the dean of St. John's College and, for a short time prior to his death, as president of the Annapolis Banking and Trust Company.

 Early life

 Howard was born in 1885 in Annapolis, Maryland.
 His father, Thomas B. Howard, was an officer in the United States Navy, and his grandfather, Abram Claude, was the mayor of Annapolis and a member of the faculty at the United States Naval Academy.
 Howard attended the St. John's preparatory school for two years and then the Naval Academy itself.
 He played football at the academy, serving as captain of the 1905 Navy Midshipmen football team the compiled a 10–1–1 record.
-He was also the Academy's heavyweight boxing champion and received the Thompson Trophy Cup as the midshipmen who had done the most to promote athletics.
+He was also the academy's heavyweight boxing champion and received the Thompson Trophy Cup as the midshipmen who had done the most to promote athletics.